-Set connection and configuration properties
+Set connection and configuration parameters

 Automatic sampling and schema derivation

-Changing field types and field names
+Change field types and field names

-- Changing field types:
+- Change field types

 - Changing fields from a float type (Float32 or Float64) to an integer type (Int32 or Int64) is not recommended.
 Changing field types is not intended for on-the-fly conversion of numerical values.
 For some formats, downgrading from a float to an integer can cause the value to be skipped entirely.

-- Changing field names:
+- Change field names

 - Modify the field name as necessary.

-- To disable a field, uncheck the box next to the field type.
+- To disable a field, uncheck the check box next to the field type.
 The field will be ignored when data is ingested from the source.

-Changing data format and data format properties
+Change the data format and data format parameters

-The supported data formats include:
+The following are supported data formats: